-Searches Export Experimental User Panel About Text Format Help S Latest News MicroScope MicroScope platform: v2.3.7 deployed Posted on: Wednesday 26 October Microbial Genome Annotation Platform 2011 The v2.3.7 of the platform is now deployed: - New feature: Taxon Synteny - Comparative Maps, available from the Genome Browser using the ), the LABGeM bioinformatics team has developed MicroScope (Vallenet et al., 2006, 2009) which is a web-based platforn annotation.
-"Switch" button.
-(Warning: your own organism selection for comparative syntony maps will be reset).
-Tutorial taBase") stores precalculated results of syntactic and functional annotation pipelines as well as Pathway Tools metabolic analysis thway databases (MicroCyc).
-The MicroScope web interface (MaGe, for "Magnifying Genomes") has been specifically designed to ., InterPro domain predictions), context-based (i.e. , synteny results and metabolic network predictions) and experimental data (e.g. annotation to a given gene product. will be updated scon. - A form contact is now available for users.
+Searches Export Experimental User Panel About Text Format Help MicroScope Microbial Genome Annotation Platform Latest News MicroScope platform: v2.3.7 deployed Posted on: Wednesdey 26 October 2011 The v2.3.7 of the platform is now deployed: I, the LABGeM bioinformatics team has developed MicroScope (Vallenet et al., 2006, 2009) which is a web-based platform annotation.
+New feature: Taxon Syntemy - Comparative Maps, available from the Genome Browser using the "Switch" button.
+(Warning: your own organism selection for comparative syntony maps will be react).
+Tutorial taBase") stores precalculated results of syntactic and functional annotation pipelines as well as Pathway Tools metabolic analysis ithway databases (MicroCyc).
+The MicroScope web interface (MaGe, for "Magnifying Genomes") has been specifically designed to ., InterPro domain predictions), context-based ( i.e. , synteny results and metabolic network predictions) and experimental data ( e.g. annotation to a given gene product. will be updated soon. - A form contact is now available for users.
 Please use this form instead of the known contact email. - RSS feeds are now added for Microscope Latest News ties, such as allowing users to perform (complex) queries, comparative genomic studies, and metabolic analyses.
-It also provides ble.
+It also provides ple.
 Finally, MicroScope can be used both as: Due to several HTML/Javascript updates, you'll need to clear your n of publicly available genomes restricted to a limited group of annotators defined by the project leader. browser cache.
-Ne ase report us any bugs you pay k.
-MicroScotterm V2.3.6
+Nease report us any bugs you pey k.
+MicroScottown Wirm v2.3.6